Support for Patients and Caregivers

 - The Understanding Medical Scans app, made by the NIH, explains different types of scans for patients.
 (Available for Apple and Android devices)

-- The Purple Drug Guide has information about FDA approved drugs, experimental drugs and supplements.
+- The Purple Drug Book has information about FDA approved drugs, experimental drugs and supplements.
 It also has information about drug interactions, dosages, and costs.
 (Available for Apple devices)